British Entomology: Content

-Every illustration and line drawing was engraved or finished by Curtis himself, all the plates in volumes I, II, XV and XVI were engraved entirely by his hand.
-He also personally coloured the four proof sets and very closely supervised the hand colouring of all other plates.
-The final issue of the first edition (December 1839) included comprehensive indexes to all volumes plus a newly written eight-page preface summarising the production, costs and efforts involved.
+The final issue of the first edition (December 1839) included comprehensive indexes to all volumes plus a newly written eight-page preface summarizing the production, costs and efforts involved.
 Also published at that time was a complete list of subscribers for each volume and detailed instructions for binding the work into eight volumes to generate the correct sequence of orders.
-Many copies were, however, bound in the alternative manner as sixteen volumes with the plates in numerical order.
+Many copies were, however, bound in the original manner as sixteen volumes with the plates in numerical order.
 Curtis's original 778 drawings (some drawings were combined to produce a single plate, e.g. plate 703) were purchased by Lord Rothschild whose heirs, after having unsuccessfully tried to sell them in 1910, donated them to the Natural History Museum, London.

 The work was unsystematically produced but each plate is dated, so this generally introduces no problems of name priority.
 However, confusion can arise with reprinted plates 1 to 34 (see below) where the text was rewritten, often with changes to nomenclature, yet the dates shown on the plates remained unchanged.

 Aside from its noted illustrations, British Entomology is a work of taxonomy introducing many new species.
 This is especially true of the folios on Diptera and Hymenoptera.
 In his preface to the work, published in December 1839, Curtis writes: "... the articles and descriptions are my own writing; for any errors therefore I alone am accountable".
 However, it is clear from the dedications to the individual volumes that he had help from the likes of Alexander Henry Haliday, James Charles Dale, William Kirby and others.

+Volumes

 If systematically bound as intended and instructed by Curtis, the resulting eight-volume set will be as follows: